 More fundamentally, decades of deindustrialization and the successful neoliberal assault on unions have gutted the economic and political life of Michigan, Ohio, Wisconsin, Iowa, and Pennsylvania.
 This process was key to Trump’s electoral victory.
-In his 2017 article “The Revolt of the Rust Belt,” sociologist Michael McQuarrie showed how mid-20th century Rust Belt-unionism played a key role in turning these states out for Democratic candidates by knitting together workers with unions, and unions with the Democratic Party.
+In his 2017 article “The Revolt of the Rust Belt,” sociologist Michael McQuarrie showed how mid-twentieth-century Rust-Belt unionism played a key role in turning these states out for Democratic candidates by knitting together workers with unions and unions with the Democratic Party.
 Economic devastation, deindustrialization, the decline of unions, and the loss of good union jobs together inspired an electoral revolt against the Democrats by both white and Black workers, who either flipped from Obama to Trump or didn’t vote at all.

 The rise of Trumpism is due to the decimation of American labor in its industrial heartland — and the Democrats and Republicans alike who have aided and abetted it.
 It also doesn’t help that US union leaders, completely dependent on the billionaire-controlled Democratic Party, failed to create an independent political alternative like those that have existed in virtually every other developed country.
 The unions’ gamble on sycophantic lesser-evilism did not pay off.

 Another neoliberal Democrat will not undo these trends.
 If anything, a Biden presidency could inspire an even more powerful electoral revolt in 2024, with a Trump 2.0 wiping out whatever harm-reduction we might get in the intervening four years.